mikako-shirai/Link-Organizer/README.md

 8. organize your browser experience using **PostKit**!

-## Issues
-Current issues to fix:
-- [ ] (work in progress)

 ## Backlog
 Future features to implement:
-- [ ] Log-in and sign-up feature.
+- [ ] Log-in and sign-up feature
-- [ ] User authentication.
+- [ ] User authentication
-- [ ] Page preview for each link.
+- [ ] Page preview for each link
-- [ ] Options for folder privacy (public/private).
+- [ ] Options for folder privacy (public/private)
-- [ ] Adding tags to both folders and links.
+- [ ] Adding tags to both folders and links
-- [ ] Filter by tags.
+- [ ] Filter by tags
-- [ ] Sorting oprtions for folders and links.
+- [ ] Sorting oprtions for folders and links
-- [ ] Create a Google Chrome Extension and make it easier to add links to a folder.
+- [ ] Create a Google Chrome Extension and make it easier to add links to a folder